yast/yast.github.io/doc/development.md

-To prepare the development environment in openSUSE, build and install the `yast2-devtools` package yourself from the current source code (the version present in the last openSUSE release migth be too old):
+To prepare the development environment in openSUSE, build and install the `yast2-devtools` package yourself from the current source code (the version present in the last openSUSE release might be too old):

     sudo zypper in git-core ruby gcc-c++ docbook-xsl-stylesheets sudo gem install yast-rake